What are resistors? – Understanding Circuit Building Components

 What do the colors mean on a resistor?

 By following this system, you can calculate resistor values easily and clearly.
-A red, green, red pattern shows a 2500Ω value, and so on.
+A yellow, purple, orange, and gold pattern indicates a 47,000 Ω resistor ± 5%.

 Do resistors have polarity?
 Does the direction of a resistor matter?